isc-projects/bind9/doc/arm/config-auth.inc.rst

 detail in the appropriate sections.

-If NOTIFY is not being used, no changes are required in this :iscman:`named.conf` file, since it is the primary that initiates the NOTIFY message.
+If NOTIFY is not being used, no changes are required in this :ref:`named.conf<named_conf>` file, since it is the primary that initiates the NOTIFY message.

 .. note::